jhuckaby/magic-sorting-system/README.md

 Here we have two item frames with identical items inside them, pointing to hoppers that route to the same chest.
 This works because the magic sorting system will pick *random item frame targets* for teleporting each item, if they both display the correct group target item, effectively balancing the drop-off load between the matching frames.
 So in this case the group could handle up to 10 stacks of items dropped off at once before it overflows.

 There are other ways to handle item drop-off overflow, including building walls all around your item frames, so the items get "trapped" after teleporting, and just sit and wait until the hopper can service them.
 However, this means your item frame would have to be hidden in a wall, or in the ceiling, and thus you lose the dual-purpose nature of having the item frame be both a visual label, and a teleportation target.

+Also see the [Advanced](#advanced) section for another way to solve item overflow, which is to build an automatic drop chest.

 ### Automatic Smelting or Cooking